drcjar/ipfjes-interview/README.md

 This is IPFJES interview, a web based interview tool used in IPFJES (www.ipfjes.org).

-Contact hello@openhealthcare.org.uk for support.
+Contact hello@openhealthcare.org.uk for commercial enquiries and support.

 ### Development install